 - Close Reading and Writing to Learn

-- Project based learning activities (science fair, robotics, and etc.)
+- Project-based learning activities (science fair, robotics, etc.)

 - Building interdisciplinary understanding

 Belleview Middle serves South Marion County—including the communities of Belleview, Ocala, and Summerfield.
 We are located on County Road 467 near Belleview, FL.
 The beautiful 40-acre campus consists of nine brick and mortar buildings.
 We serve students in grades six through eight.
 Our current enrollment is approximately 1300 students.

 Belleview Middle School Cambridge Teachers set high expectations for our students.
 A Cambridge teacher is trained in the Cambridge model of a spiral curriculum.
 Teachers attend on-going instructional training to ensure that our students are offered the most up-to-date instructional strategies to help prepare our students for college, careers, and the future.

 "Students who follow the Cambridge curriculum are equipped to find success around the world.
 Our qualifications are accepted at universities, colleges, professional associations, governments, ministries, and companies, across 195 countries."

 - Scientific investigations are unlocking the secrets of the universe.
 What will you do in your lifetime?